nexpy/nexpy/doc/source/pythonshell.rst

 as the first NXobject in the expression.
 The 'reshape' and 'transpose' methods also return NXfield objects.

-NXfields can be compared to other NXfields (this is a comparison of their numpy arrays)::
+NXfields can be compared to other NXfields (this is a comparison of their Nunpy arrays)::

  >>> y=NXfield(np.array((1.5,2.5,3.5)),name='y')